 Server or System Task Required action 1 Primary storage server Request update for the remote system.
-For more information, see Running a remote update manually on page 174.
+For more information, see Running a remote update manually on page 211.
 Set the Updates In and Updates Out fields to yes .
 2 Primary storage server For each application server, reload Global Address List Cache.
-For more information, see Loading lists on page 121.
-To load Global Address List, click Reload Caches > Reload.
+For more information, see Loading lists on page 146.
+To load Global Address List, click Reload Caches > Reload .

-- When you run Messaging on System Platform, you must install the dual host license. - When you run Messaging in VMware virtualized environment, install a separate WebLM VM or use a centralized WebLM.
+• When you run Messaging in VMware virtualized environment, install a separate WebLM VM or use a centralized WebLM.
 In this case, install a single license file that serves both the primary and the backup storage server.